svsticky/constipated-koala/config/deployment/README.md

 rbenv!

 ##Deployment
 Deploying koala or any Ruby on Rails application for that matter is just using some commands.
 It isn't that hard.
 First we have to clone the repository to a suitable location, usually that would be `/var/www` on any linux server.
 Then we have to install rbenv-vars, which set environment variables.
 It sets variables accessible on the entire system, these variables are usually secret so they are not put on Github.
-To list all environment variables just type `ENV` and press <kbd>enter</kbd>.
+To list all environment variables just type `env` and press <kbd>enter</kbd>.

 ```shell
 # Clone and switch directories: